 Today, social media is a valuable tool companies can turn to with achieving success in any contest or sweepstakes.
 Friends can trust what their friends share, especially when there are direct links to somebody’s prideful testimony.
 It’s one of the newest forms of word-of-mouth advertising.

 Inviting friends and garnering a greater quantity may also be rewarding depending on the contest or sweepstakes.
-There are now tools to help develop those possibilities with a platform such as Fans With Benefits.
+There are now tools to help develop those possibilities, and we even built our own DIY platform (Fans With Benefits is longer available).
 Businesses can develop custom functionality, which is great for developing brackets and other games beyond typical sweepstakes.

 Gamification also requires a distinct sense of timing—including a deadline.
 It evokes invitation and urgency in one package.
 With sales, this works on a fantastic deal some may only find at a limited time.
 This goes hand in hand with contests.
 Only a certain amount can play, and only one may end up as the winner.